 If you can’t keep up with your payments, you might qualify for deferment or forbearance.
-Either option allows you to pause making payments on your loan without becoming delinquent or going into default.
-If you lost your job or became seriously ill, you can delay making payments while you recover.
+Either option allows you to pause payments on your loan without penalty.
+If you lose your job or became seriously ill, you can delay making payments while you recover.

-While deferment or forbearance are not ideal, they can be useful when facing an emergency that makes managing your loan payments difficult.
+While deferment or forbearance is not ideal, it can be useful when facing an emergency that makes managing your loan payments difficult.

-Some student loan forgiveness options are only available for those with federal student debt.
-If you work in a career serving others, the government offers programs that allow your loans to be forgiven.
+Some student loan forgiveness options are only available to those with federal student debt.
+If you work in public service, for example, the government offers programs that allow your loans to be forgiven.

-Those that work for nonprofits or the federal or state government may be eligible for the Public Service Loan Forgiveness (PSLF) program.
-If you hold a qualifying job for 10 years, you could have the remaining balance of your debt forgiven.
+Those that work for nonprofit organizations or the federal or state government may be eligible for the Public Service Loan Forgiveness (PSLF) program.
+If you hold a qualifying job for 10 years and make qualifying payments, you could have the remaining balance of your debt forgiven.